protocol/nft-website/docs/tutorial/end-to-end-experience.md

 Minty uses a smart contract written in [Solidity](https://soliditylang.org), the most popular language for Ethereum development.
 The contract implements the [ERC-721 Ethereum NFT standard][eip-721] by virtue of inheriting from the very convenient and fully featured [OpenZeppelin ERC721 base contract](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#ERC721).

-Because the OpenZeppelin base contract provides so much of the core functionality, the Minty contract is quite simple:
+Because the OpenZeppelin base contract provides so much of the core functionality, the Minty contract is simple:

 ```solidity
 pragma solidity ^0.7.0;